Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/23/2024</td>
+<td align="center">7/24/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G2XU07D58/the-red-night">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GK9U3ED1E/silver-city">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A massive flock of wyverns suddenly attacks the town of Saphir!
-The party tries<br>their best to protect the town, but the Odyssey knights are constantly flinging themselves to<br>their deaths.
-Meanwhile, Roe-2 looks at the brutal combat and doesn't even blink an<br>eye...</p>
+<p align="center">A tornado hits the Gourmet Festival, and Kaba and many others become victims when a<br>decision is made by RGB.
+Someone going by the name of Carneades has hacked into<br>the 24th Ward network and left a mysterious message.
+The trio have no idea who<br>it might be.
+Meanwhile in the old Shantytown, a highly addictive drug called "D" has<br>become popular, and crime is on the rise.
+Shuta hears that Kaba's daughter Kozue has<br>been hanging out in this dangerous part of town at night and follows her.</p>
 </td>
 </tr>
 </table>